BaxterKirikiri/brew-customer/README.md

 I think that the most important lesson learned during this project is the idea of self teaching using online resources.
 I found that following React App and Firebase tutorials was very helpful during the development of this project.

+## What would I change if I made this app again?
 If I were to do this project again, I think that I would try to actively use an agile development mindset.
 Back when I started this project, I had a set idea of what I wanted the app to look like and what it should do.
 I didn't really consider if other people thought the same way or if the way I intended to implement the idea was optimal.
 After attending a development workshop called Create Camp I realized the importance of checking with stakeholders and regularly stopping development to check if the plans I had made were still viable.
 I believe, had I known what I know now, the project would have been completed early enough to be used by the school cafe